tjercus/hotelbooking-angular/README.md

 It does show
  * using a modern build chain with Gulp and TypeScript
  * using Angular 1 so as to be able to migrate to Angular 2 with minor effort
+ * using a router (ui-router) which has comparable features to the one in Angular2

 Notes
  * validation is programmed into the components.
-I tried to use Anular's built in formvalidation and two higly regarded plugins
+I tried to use Angular's built in formvalidation and two higly regarded plugins
   , but could not get them 100% working.
 Besides I prefer not to place validation logic in templates.
+ * unti testing, integration testing and functional testing is still under development

 ### Install dependencies